orbitalquark/textadept/doc/manual.md

   `package.path` and `package.cpath`, respectively.
 All modules should be placed in *~/.textadept/modules/*.
 * The command entry no longer recognizes a Lua 5.1-style '`=`' prefix for printing return values.
-This has been the default for quite some time.
+Printing return values has been the default for quite some time.

 ### Textadept 9 to 10